SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A :newTerm:`variable declaration` introduces a variable, named value into your program and is declared using the keyword ``var``.

-Variable declarations have several forms which are used to declare different kinds of named, mutable values, including stored and computed values and properties, and stored value and property observers.
+Variable declarations have several forms that declare different kinds of named, mutable values, including stored and computed values and properties, and stored value and property observers.
-The appropriate form to use depends on two things: the scope at which it is declared and the kind of variable you intend to declare.
+The appropriate form to use depends on the scope at which the variable is declared and the kind of variable you intend to declare.

-The first form is used to declare a stored value or property and has the following form:
+The following form declares a stored value or property:

 .. syntax-outline::